jgnunes/platinum_genomes/purge_dups.md

 <img src="https://user-images.githubusercontent.com/22843614/94845666-623dfd80-03f6-11eb-8850-6e175bea773b.png" width=90%></img>

 In an assembly that has both haploid and diploid sequences, we should have a peak with higher coverage and another peak with approximately 50% read-depth as the first, representing the diploid sequences (since half of the reads will map to one haplotype and the other half to the other haplotype).
 However, our plot only seems to have one peak, and the question that remains is if this peak represents an assembly that is entirely diploid or entirenly haploid.
 This is not very relevant for us to place the low and high cutoffs, but it is for the middle cutoff, since it should separate the haploid and diploid depths.
 In other words, the middle cutoff should be placed so that what is to its left represents the diploid peak, that has an 0.5X depth, and what is to its right represents the haploid peak, that has an 1.0X depth.
+This is confirmed by [this github answer](https://github.com/dfguan/purge_dups/issues/27), where the developer of *purge_dups* gives similar interpretation to the same situation.

 One way to decide if our only peak represents the diploid or haploid peak is to compare its coverage with the expected coverage, by dividing the number of bases that were sequenced by the size of *Pieris rapae*'s genome.
 We can check the number of sequenced bases by inspecting the PacBio FASTA sequence with the command: